Blueshoe/website/content/blog/function-as-a-service-faas-vs-kubernetes.md

 - **High scalability:** FaaS automatically scales resources up or down based on demand, which ensures that applications can handle sudden spikes in traffic without any downtime.
 - **Increased resiliency:** Serverless platforms typically offer built-in fault tolerance and can automatically handle failures, which ensures that applications are highly resilient and can handle unexpected errors without any downtime.
 - **Cost flexibility:** With FaaS, you only pay for the compute time your code actually uses, allowing for more precise cost control and potentially lower overall costs than traditional server-based architectures, where you need to pay for the entire server or a fixed amount of computing resources regardless of the actual usage.
-- **Seamless cloud integration:** [AWS Lambda](https://aws.amazon.com/de/lambda/){.bs-link-blue} integrates seamlessly with other AWS cloud services such as DynamoDB and SQS, making it easy for developers to build complex and scalable applications that leverage multiple services.
+- **Seamless cloud integration:** <a href="https://aws.amazon.com/de/lambda/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">AWS Lambda</a> integrates seamlessly with other AWS cloud services such as DynamoDB and SQS, making it easy for developers to build complex and scalable applications that leverage multiple services.
 This allows businesses to create customized solutions that meet their specific needs and easily integrate with existing workflows.
 :::

 :::GlobalTitle{:size="md" :color="text-bs-blue" :tag="h3" .mb-5}